rafaellef/rafaellef/README.md

   I am a self-taught person who likes to solve problems; if I had to describe myself in two words I would say I am curious and analytical.
   My main philosophy in life is based on critical thinking and prudence, without neglecting the search for adventures in new ways.

-  My main strengths are creativity, love of learning, judgment, perseverance.
-  My main weaknesses are sarcasm, gratitude and spirituality.

 - 👀 I'm interested in new ideas, philosophy, technology, politics, music, books, movies, travel, meditation and who knows what else...
 - 🌱 I’m currently learning React, Node
 - 💞️ I’m looking to collaborate on interesting projects.